WalletScrutiny/WalletScrutinyCom/_android/com.komodoplatform.atomicdex.md

 **Conclusion:**

-The Komodo Wallet APK build was not successful due to missing essential files required by the `fetch_coins.sh` script, as well as a missing library file (`libmm2.a`) necessary for the build process when attempting without the script.
-As a result, the wallet is **not verifiable**.
+The Komodo Wallet APK build was not successful, and since the source code for version 0.9.2 is not available, we conclude that there is no source code available for verification, making the wallet not verifiable.

 ## Reproducibility